Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Results

 \subsection{Unequal Transverse Strain Rates ($S_1 \neq S_2$) and Non-constant Lewis Number}

-\addvspace{10pt} The theory presented in this manuscript is not limited to the assumption of unitary Lewis number or even constant Lewis number.
-The Fickian diffusion formulation assumed prior, can be replaced by the mixture-averaged or multicomponent diffusion formulation, as was done by Hellwig et al. \cite{Hellwig2023}.
+\addvspace{10pt} The broader theory outlined in this manuscript is not limited to the assumption of unitary Lewis number or even constant Lewis number.
+The Fickian diffusion formulation assumed prior, can be replaced by the mixture-averaged or multicomponent diffusion formulation, as was done by Hellwig et al. \cite{Hellwig2024}.
 These are more accurate diffusion models in which the diffusivities for different species are unique and diffusion velocity depends on the gradients of multiple species.
 Both diffusion formulations are built on standard kinetic theory although simplifying ad hoc assumptions are made in the mixture-averaged form.

-Using a multicomponent or mixture-averaged diffusion formulation allows preferential and differential diffusion which breaks two commonly used practices in many flamelet theories: first, scalar dissipation rate is no longer clearly defined since the mass diffusivities of each species are different; secondly, counter-gradient diffusion becomes a possibility, especially if high molecular weight fuels are considered, making the mixture fraction no longer vary monotonically between the oxidizer and fuel inflows which prevents the traditional method of solving the problem in mixture fraction space.
+Using a multicomponent or mixture-averaged diffusion formulation allows preferential and differential diffusion which breaks two commonly used practices in many flamelet theories: first, scalar dissipation rate is no longer clearly defined since the mass diffusivities of each species are different; secondly, counter-gradient diffusion becomes a possibility, especially if high molecular weight fuels are considered.
+In this case, the mixture fraction will not vary monotonically between the oxidizer and fuel inflows which prevents the traditional method of solving the problem in mixture fraction space.